application-research/estuary-docs/documentation/index.md

 # Introduction

-Estuary provides decentralized storage for all applications and makes it as simple as possible to upload and retrieve files.
-No additional infrastructure is required.
+Estuary is the most reliable and simple way to upload public data to the Filecoin Network.

+You can use this Estuary Node [(https://estuary.tech)](https://estuary.tech) that the [ARG](https://arg.protocol.ai) operates or you can run your own Estuary Node.

+Estuary Nodes are a new type of network node.
+These nodes provide decentralized storage for all developers using it, and each node turns uploading data and retieving data into a simpler problem for everyone.
+Your users will not need any additional infrastructure.

-Estuary relies on the [Filecoin](https://filecoin.io) Network for presistent, interoperable, verifiable and provable decentralized storage.
-Estuary uses IPFS and other [protocols](https://github.com/application-research/estuary/blob/master/main.go) for content addressing and cached retrievals.
+Estuary Nodes depend on the [Filecoin](https://filecoin.io) Network for presistent, interoperable, verifiable and provable decentralized storage.
+Estuary Nodes use IPFS and other [protocols](https://github.com/application-research/estuary/blob/master/main.go) for content addressing and cached retrievals.

-Estuary is a new type of network node.

 #### Getting started

-- Visit our [website](https://estuary.tech) to upload files to our hosted Estuary node.
+- Visit the [website](https://estuary.tech) to upload files to our hosted Estuary node.
-- Try our API right here!
+- Try our API, here.

 Curious about how Estuary works?
 Read about it [here](https://docs.estuary.tech/what-is-estuary).